Azure/azure-sdk-for-cpp/sdk/storage/README.md

 Azure Storage is a Microsoft-managed service providing cloud storage that is highly available, secure, durable, scalable, and redundant.
 Azure Storage includes Blobs (objects), Queues, and Files.

-- [Azure.Storage.Blobs][blobs] is Microsoft's object storage solution for the cloud.
+- [Azure.Storage.Blobs][azure-storage-blobs/README.md] is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data that does not adhere to a particular data model or definition, such as text or binary data.

 - [Azure.Storage.Queues][queues] is a service for storing large numbers of messages.
 A queue message can be up to 64 KB in size and a queue may contain millions of messages, up to the total capacity limit of a storage account.